 We have been blessed to have two Golden Retrievers… Our first was Cubby.
 She entered our lives 3 years before my journey with chronic migraine and comorbid conditions began.
 Cubby acted like a fuzzy care partner and was there to soothe, dry my tears, keep me company in the isolation.
 She lived 10 years, as my treatments were improving my pain levels and function, her health declined.

 Next, we welcomed Kodiak (Kodi).
 Kodi is 7 years old now, just becoming a senior dog.
 Her mission is slightly different.
 After being told for years that I could not carry a child, a year after Kodi joined the family, we had a baby boy.
 Kodi has taken on the mission of watching out for me but also our son, DJ.
 On my most difficult and high pain days, she plays with him and gives us both smiles.
 Sometimes it seems DJ is her puppy.

 Both of our Goldens brought laughs, cuddles, love, and service, but they both seem to have their own unique purpose.”
 Golden’s are the best family dogs.

 Golden Retriever’s Personality

 My Migraine Life and Golden Retrievers

 Over my life, I have lived with and owned many Golden Retrievers.
 I keep going back to the breed because of their personalities.
 They are the best family pets!
 While most of them can be described as outgoing, trustworthy, eager-to-please family dogs, they each bring their own uniqueness.

 My dog Lucia was what I call my emotional equalizer.
 She knew how to calm me down, get me up, move me forward, and always had my back (while asking me to rub hers).
-She, without a doubt, was my greatest therapy I ever did or will receive.
+She, without a doubt, was the greatest therapy I ever did or will receive.
 Lucia came into my life when I was episodic.
 She slowly watched me turn chronic and eventually helped me welcome home 2 children (she thought they were hers).
 She was a self-taught therapy dog for me with an insane intuition of my needs and health.